 People-Customer: The most obvious organizations who do this are professional services firms with a small number of “rainmakers” who serve as the gateway to the customer and thus the ultimate (people) decision makers.
 Any business that is focused on delivering individualized products or services to specific customers (as opposed to dealing with customers at scale) is likely to fit into this category, whether it’s personal services, custom home construction, etc. Many smaller businesses operate very successfully this way.

 Process-Product: Mercedes is a good example.
 They are intensely engineering and product focused.
 But when is the last time you heard about the mercurial rants of the Mercedes CEO or one of their product designers?
 You haven’t, because for all the product focus, there are defined processes by which ideas go from “that’s funny” to “new high-end product feature.”
 And any company with a large manufacturing or logistics operation must have a strong process focus.
-(I’ve seen some interesting examples of companies that split the “manufacturing” arm from the “design” arm, with different cultures at each, but those are less and less common.
-Design for maneuverability works best if there is a connection between the two pieces.
-And if you truly don’t care, then it makes most sense to go the Apple way and outsource all manufacturing.)
+I’ve seen some interesting examples of companies that split the “manufacturing” arm from the “design” arm, with different cultures at each, but those are less and less common.
+Design for manufacurability works best if there is a connection between the two pieces.
+And if you truly don’t care, then it makes most sense to go the Apple way and outsource all manufacturing.

 Once again, all organizations capture all of these in some places and at times.
 But when push comes to shove, most organizations will default to one consistent pattern.
 Thus, I’ve seen some very process-oriented teams in people-oriented organizations, but that only works to the extent that no “important person” outside the team demands something out-of-process.
 The process is at best localized and subject to revision when the people in charge change.
 I also have seen some very dynamic and charismatic leadership in process orgs, but the risk there is that when the leader moves on, whatever progress they were making tends to fall apart.
+Bezos and many other long-time leaders departing Amazon will surely test this.

 But I know lots of people who loved Apple and loved Jobs and really wanted to have that kind of leadership around.
 Many of them moved on when he was no longer there.